 CILIP is the professional body for librarians and library workers.
 It’s worth checking out the news and blog sections of the websites for up to date information re: library campaigns and issues.

-Cilip also runs the My Library By Right campaign, which contains lots of useful information for campaigning.
+Cilip also runs the My Library By Right campaign, which contains useful information for campaigning.
 They also act as the secretariat and public enquiry point for the All Party Parliamentary Group for Libraries.

 8. Government contacts